Otto IV, Holy Roman Emperor: Conflict with Innocent III

-Not content with his successes so far, Innocent also obtained from Otto further written concessions to the Papal See, including allowing all elections of German bishops to be conducted according to Church ordinances, and not to prevent any appeals to Rome.
-He also promised to hand over to the Church all income from any vacant sees which had been flowing into the imperial treasury.
+Not content with his successes so far, Innocent also obtained from Otto further written concessions to the Papal See, including allowing all elections of German bishops to be conducted according to Church ordinances and not to prevent any appeals to Rome.
+He also promised to hand over to the church all income from any vacant sees that had been flowing into the imperial treasury.

 After abandoning Rome, Otto marched north, reaching Pisa by 20 November.
 Here, probably advised by Peter of Celano and Dipold, Count of Acerra, he was convinced to abandon his earlier promises.
 Otto immediately worked to restore imperial power in Italy.
-After his consecration by the pope, he promised to restore the lands bequeathed to the church by the countess Matilda of Tuscany nearly a century before, and not to move against Frederick, King of Sicily.
+After his consecration by the pope, he promised to restore the lands bequeathed to the church by the countess Matilda of Tuscany nearly a century before and not to move against Frederick, King of Sicily.
 He quickly broke all his promises.

 He threw out the papal troops from Ancona and Spoleto, reclaiming the territory as imperial fiefs.
 He then demanded that Frederick of Sicily do homage for the duchies of Calabria and Apulia, and when Frederick refused to appear, Otto declared those fiefs forfeited.
-Otto then marched on Rome and commanded Innocent to annul the Concordat of Worms and to recognise the imperial crown's right to make nominations to all vacant benefices.
+Otto then marched on Rome.
+He commanded Innocent to annul the Concordat of Worms and to recognise the imperial crown's right to make nominations to all vacant benefices.

 Such actions infuriated Innocent, who promptly excommunicated Otto on 18 November 1210.
 Subsequently, he tried to conquer Sicily, which was held by the Staufen king Frederick, under the guardianship of Innocent III.
-Parallel to this, the German nobility by this time was growing ever more frustrated with Otto.
+Parallel to this, the German nobility grew increasingly frustrated with Otto.
 They felt that instead of wasting his time in Italy and playing power politics with the pope, it was his first duty to defend the northern provinces of the empire against Valdemar II of Denmark, who had taken advantage of Otto's distractions by invading the northern provinces of the empire and possessing the whole Baltic coast from Holstein to Livonia.
 So while Otto was in southern Italy, several princes of the empire, including the archbishops of Mainz and Magdeburg, at the instigation of King Philip II of France and with the consent of the pope, elected Frederick King of the Romans at the Diet of Nuremberg in 1211.

 Otto's ambassadors from Milan appeared before the Fourth Lateran Council, pleading the case for his excommunication to be lifted.
 Although he claimed he had repented for his offences and declared his willingness to be obedient to the Pope in all things, Innocent III had already recognised Frederick as emperor-elect.